timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 ### EdgeEventHandle

 The `EdgeEventHandle` is a response fragment from Edge Network for a sent XDM Experience Event.
-One event can receive none, one or multiple `EdgeEventHandle`(s) as response.
+One event can receive none, one, or multiple `EdgeEventHandle`(s) as response.
 Use this class when calling the [sendEvent](#sendevent) API with `EdgeCallback`.

 #### Java